-Dow crosses 28,000 with big boost from one company
+Dow breaks 28,000 with big boost from one company

 |BOEING COMPANY

-JPMorgan Chase and United Technologies have both rallied more than 13 percent over that time, and are responsible for a combined 220 points of the advance.

-Even Boeing, which has been grappling with the fallout from two fatal crashes involving its 737 Max aircraft, has provided a boost to the Dow.
+Even Boeing, which has been grappling with the fallout from two fatal crashes involving its 737 Max aircraft, has provided a boost.
 The planemaker's shares have climbed 3.6 percent since the Dow crossed the 27,000 plateau, with all the gains coming after the company's Monday prediction that the best-selling jetliner would return to service in January.

 US RECESSION ODDS ARE DWINDLING, KEY INDICATORS SHOW